ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.dotnet.markdown

-# Session : How to check if there are any changes on a session?
+# Session: How to check if there are any changes on a session?

 Single entity can be checked for changes using [HasChanged](../../../client-api/session/how-to/check-if-entity-has-changed) method, but there is also a possibility to check if there are any changes on a session or even what has changed.
 Both `HasChanges` property and `WhatChanged` method are available in `Advanced` session operations.